ed-conte/personal-literature-review-website/design-plan/design-journey.md

 >dfd
 > Audit your design and check that you aren't relying on any dynamic features.

-> There is no interactivity on my wesite because there is no Javascript implementation.
-Without javascript, my mobile website will load faster on user's devices and page navigation will appear more seamless, simultaniously, a lack of Javascript will also limit some of the errors that may occur on a website such as broken images.
+> There is no interactivity on my website because there is no Javascript implementation.
+Without javascript, my mobile website will load faster on user's devices and page navigation will appear more seamless.
+Simultaneously, a lack of Javascript will also limit some of the errors that may occur on a website such as broken images.

 ## Rationale (Final Submission)